Skip to main content

 Do I need special software to e-File?

-You will need the ability to save your documents into Portable Document Format (PDF) and MS Word (.doc, .docx) for proposed orders/entries.
+You need the ability to save your documents into Portable Document Format (PDF) and MS Word (.doc, .docx) for proposed orders/entries.
 Microsoft Office 2007 and 2010 provide this capability.
 Various free software downloads that enable PDF conversion are available through the Internet.

 Do I need special hardware to e-File?